pycom/pycom-documentation/content/firmwareapi/pycom/network/bluetooth/BLE_Mesh.md

     - firmwareapi/pycom/network/bluetooth/BLE_Mesh.md
 ---

 The BLE_Mesh library provides support for connecting to a BLE Mesh Network with various Server and Client models.
+Currently, Node cannot be configured as Provisioner.
 The library is under development, its current limitations:

 - Only one Element (primary) can be added to the Node.